Contracts and IP

 Letters of support from computing facilities are not necessary, but articulating computing requirements is required.

-Is any particular format or content recommended for Appendix C (Resumes)?
+Is any particular format or content recommended for resumes included in the full proposal submission?

 No. Applicants are free to provide information on qualifications and expertise of key personnel in whatever format they feel is most effective.